-Our commercial success depends upon our ability to develop, manufacture, market, and sell INVELTYS and our product candidates, including EYSUVIS, and use our proprietary technologies without infringing, misappropriating or otherwise violating the intellectual property and other proprietary rights of third parties.
+Our commercial success depends upon our ability to develop, manufacture, market, and sell EYSUVIS, INVELTYS and our product candidates and use our proprietary technologies without infringing, misappropriating or otherwise violating the intellectual property and other proprietary rights of third parties.
 There is a considerable amount of intellectual property litigation in the biotechnology and pharmaceutical industries.
 We may become party to, or threatened with, infringement litigation claims regarding our products, product candidates and technology, including claims from competitors or from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may have no deterrent effect.
 Moreover, we may become party to future adversarial proceedings or litigation regarding our patent portfolio or the patents of third parties.
 Such proceedings could also include contested post-grant proceedings such as oppositions, inter partes review, reexamination, interference, or derivation proceedings before the U.S. Patent and Trademark Office or foreign patent offices.

 The legal threshold for initiating litigation or contested proceedings is low, so that even lawsuits or proceedings with a low probability of success might be initiated and require significant resources to defend.
 Litigation and contested proceedings can also be expensive and time-consuming, and our adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we can.
-The risks of being involved in such litigation and proceedings may increase as our product candidates near commercialization and as we gain the greater visibility associated with being a public company.
+The risks of being involved in such litigation and proceedings may increase as our product candidates commence commercialization and as we gain the greater visibility associated with being a public company.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
-We may not be aware of all such intellectual property rights potentially relating to our product candidates, including EYSUVIS, or our development and commercialization thereof, do not and will not infringe or otherwise violate any third-party's intellectual property.
+We may not be aware of all such intellectual property rights potentially relating to our products or product candidates and their uses.
+Thus, we do not know with certainty that EYSUVIS, INVELTYS or any of our product candidates or our development and commercialization thereof, do not and will not infringe or otherwise violate any third-party's intellectual property.